 Many companies take part in the global ‘race to AI’ by continuously broadening the role of AI in their product portfolio.
 However, the rules of the game appear to be changing.
-The increased visibility of the technology’s risks has led to calls for regulators to look beyond the benefits, and also secure appropriate legislation to ensure AI that is ‘trustworthy’– legal, ethical, and robust.
+The increased visibility of the technology’s risks has led to calls for regulators to look beyond the benefits, and also secure appropriate legislation to ensure AI that is ‘trustworthy’– legal, ethical, and robust and to ensure data is portable and qualitative.
 During this session, we will discuss the main players, trends, and challenges in the ‘race’ to AI regulation and how companies can move forward with an advantage.

 Live online, Classroom

 An introduction to medical device software regulations and requirements to include the latest EU and FDA guidance and risk management.